AI Visibility

 7. Source authority signals

 Perplexity's retrieval layer considers domain authority and source credibility.
-An analysis of citation patterns shows that pages earning citations across multiple AI engines — Perplexity, Google AIO, and Brave — show meaningfully higher quality scores than single-engine citations.
+Pages earning citations across multiple AI engines — Perplexity, Google AIO, and Brave — show meaningfully higher quality scores than single-engine citations.
 Cross-engine presence is both a result of authority and a reinforcer of it.
-Earned media placements from credible third-party outlets push authority signals that owned pages can't generate on their own.
+Earned media placements from credible third-party outlets push authority signals that owned pages can't generate alone.

 This is the mechanism behind why PR now has to work for machines, not just for journalists and buyers.
 An Entrepreneur placement, a TechCrunch mention, a Forbes feature — these create source authority signals that improve citation eligibility for everything in your content ecosystem.